 There are also some pretty scenic drives on the east side of the Big Island that are worth your time.
 3 of them are easily reachable from Volcano Village, and one of them will take you past a few volcanically powered hot springs in the Puna district.

-Spending the night in Volcano Village
+#3: Spend the night in the rainforests of Volcano Village

 A day trip is always too short for a visit to Volcano Village, especially if it is a day trip from Kona, Waikoloa or Waimea.
 Driving to and from the village from these places will mean that you’d have to spend at least 4 to 5 hours in the car.
 Visiting the park means lots of physical exercise, and especially the drive back home after sunset is a challenge.